netdata/blog/blog/dynatrace-datadog-instana-grafana-netdata.md

 #### Holistic approach

-Most monitoring solutions try to minimize the number of metrics they ingest, avoiding certain technologies they don't see as important, or abstracting and summarizing the information.
+Most monitoring solutions try to minimize the number of metrics they ingest, avoiding certain technologies they don't see as important, or abstracting and summarizing the available information.

 Netdata is the only monitoring solution that is committed to monitor all infrastructure technologies available today, in full detail and resolution.
 Netdata monitors all Linux kernel features and stacks, all protocols, all layers, all technologies, without exceptions.